Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Empirical Application

 In contrast, we jointly test full mediation and mediator exogeneity while conditioning on baseline covariates, including depression severity, wealth, and education.
 Specifically, we investigate whether, among women with similar baseline profiles, treatment affects financial empowerment solely through the proposed mediators (the presence of a grandmother and the quality of the relationship with the husband), and whether these mediators are exogenous such that the indirect causal mechanisms are identified in this experimental study.
 We implement our test using lasso for nuisance estimation with 5-fold cross-fitting, aggregated over $S=10$ independent sample splits following \citet{Chetal2018}.
 Our controls include baseline demographics (mother's age and its square, education, employment status, empowerment), depression severity (Hamilton and BDQ scores), general functioning (GAF), perceived social support (MSPSS), household wealth, family structure (grandmother and mother-in-law presence, father's occupation, parity, first child indicator), and parents' education, all measured prior to treatment assignment.

 Table \ref{tab:baranov} reports our findings alongside those of \citet{kwon2024testing} for comparison.
-Panel A presents our results with design controls only; Panel B adds the full set of baseline covariates with repeated cross-fitting.
-Panel C reproduces the unconditional test results from \citet{kwon2024testing}.
-With full controls, we reject conditional mean independence for grandmother presence ($p = 0.032$) and for both mediators combined ($p = 0.041$).
-Relationship quality alone yields a marginally insignificant result ($p = 0.068$).
+Panel A presents our results conditional on baseline covariates; Panel B reproduces the unconditional test results from \citet{kwon2024testing}.
+We reject conditional mean independence for grandmother presence ($p = 0.011$), relationship quality ($p = 0.022$), and both mediators combined ($p = 0.013$), where standard errors are robust to clustering at the Union Council level (40 clusters), the level at which treatment was randomized.
 These findings suggest that, conditional on baseline characteristics, at least one of the two assumptions (full mediation or mediator exogeneity) is violated.
-Our results diverge notably from those of \citet{kwon2024testing}, who test for violations of full mediation using moment inequality conditions on outcome distributions across mediator (compliance) types - defined by how the mediator responds to treatment - under a monotonicity assumption of the mediator with respect to the treatment.
+Our results diverge notably from those of \citet{kwon2024testing}, who test for violations of full mediation using moment inequality conditions on outcome distributions across mediator (compliance) types---defined by how the mediator responds to treatment---under a monotonicity assumption of the mediator with respect to the treatment.
 They reject full mediation through each individual mediator ($p = 0.023$ and $p = 0.028$), but fail to reject when both mediators are combined ($p = 0.654$), concluding that the two channels together may fully explain the treatment effect.